mattermost/mattermost-handbook/operations/research-and-development/engineering/infrastructure/vpn-cloud.md

 12. From now on, enable the VPN through the taskbar picker in the upper right corner of Gnome.

-## Older Setup of VPN access on OpenVPN
+## Older setup of VPN access on OpenVPN

 1. Login to the [VPN server](https://vpn.cloud.mattermost.com) using your mattermost email and OneLogin password.
 Please select `connect` instead of `login` on the drop down menu.
    * If login fails, ask Cloud team to check if your username is in the correct group